TK-data/BilparkApp/README.md

 ```
 Then point to the address of the machine that is running the backend:
 ```
-goto BilparkApp\src\config
+go to BilparkApp\src\config
-duplicated connections.js.example and rename it connections.js
+duplicate connections.js.example and rename it connections.js
 edit the API_ADDRESS to where the backend is running save
 ```

-You need the [Expo app](https://expo.io) to run the app on mobile devices.
+Then install the dependencies and run the application.
 ```
 cd BilparkApp
 npm install
 npm start
 ```
+You can now run the application on mobile devices\* or in an emulator.

+\* You need the [Expo app](https://expo.io) to run the app on mobile devices.
 Use the Expo app to scan the QR code shown in the terminal.

 ### Dashboard React Application